Permanent care for Aboriginal children - advice

 VACCA permanent care program

 The VACCA permanent care program has a specific role when the permanent placement of an Aboriginal child is being considered.
-Good practice requires child protection or the Adoption & Permanent Care (A&PC) team will not lodge a permanent care application with the court in respect of an Aboriginal child without having received a permanent care cultural assessment report from VACCA's permanent care program, which recommends the placement identified by the department.
+Good practice requires Child Protection, or the Adoption & Permanent Care (A&PC) team, to not lodge a permanent care application with the court in respect of an Aboriginal child without having received a permanent care cultural assessment report from VACCA's permanent care program, which recommends the placement identified by the department.

 Case planning for permanent care

-The process for deciding on a permanency objective for an Aboriginal child needs to accord with the additional decision making principles for Aboriginal children - refer to s.
-11(h)(i) and s.
+The process for deciding on a permanency objective for an Aboriginal child needs to accord with the additional decision-making principles for Aboriginal children - refer to s.
+7E, s.
+11(h)(i), and s.
 12 of the CYFA.

-When permanent care is being considered, the case plan must have specific regard to s.
-13 of the CYFA, which sets out the Aboriginal Child Placement Principle and under s.
-323(1)(c) CYFA, the Secretary needs to be satisfied that a permanent care order will accord with this principle.
+When permanent care is being considered, the case plan must have specific regard to the Aboriginal Child Placement Principle (s.
+13) and further principles for placement of Aboriginal child (s.
+14); and s.
+323(1)(C) of the CYFA, under which the Secretary needs to be satisfied that a permanent care order will accord with all elements of this principle.

-An Aboriginal family-led decision making (AFLDM) meeting should be convened and conducted in accordance with program guidelines in all instances where the placement of an Aboriginal child is being considered.
+An Aboriginal Family Led Decision Making (AFLDM) meeting should be convened and conducted in accordance with program guidelines in all instances where the placement of an Aboriginal child in permanent care is being considered.

-ACSASS has an ongoing role in the planning process for the child while they are in out-of-home care.
-In situations where an Aboriginal child cannot return home to live with their parents and a PCO is being considered, the ACSASS team must be involved in this decision.
-See Placing Aboriginal children in out-of-home care - advice
+ACSASS has an ongoing role in the planning process for the child while they are in care.
+In situations where an Aboriginal child cannot return home to live with their parents and permanent care is being considered, ACSASS must be involved in this decision.
+See advice 2118 Placing Aboriginal children in out-of-home care.

 Requirements for the permanent placement of an Aboriginal child